jonnonz1/nz-statute-book/acts/public/2001/accident-compensation-act-2001.md

   (a) the application was made or the appeal was filed before 1 April 2002; and (b) subsections (1) and (2) do not apply.
 (3A) Subsection (3) is subject to section 4(2) of the Injury Prevention, Rehabilitation, and Compensation Amendment Act 2003.
-(4) Part 5 of this Act applies to any decision made by the Corporation under this Part, except a decision referred to in subsection (1), subsection (2), or subsection (3).
+(4) Part 5 applies to any decision made by the Corporation under this Part, except a decision referred to in subsection (1), subsection (2), or subsection (3).

 **Financial provisions**